caseyamcl/phpoaipmh/UPGRADE.md

   tested and runs on PHP7.
 * If you are using the Guzzle HTTP adapter, consider upgrading to Guzzle v6.0.
   A Guzzle 5.x adapter is still included for backwards compatibility, but all documentation has been updated for Guzzle 6.
+The Guzzle 5 adapter has been renamed to `Phpoaipmh\HttpAdapter\Guzzle5Adapter`
 * All calls to `Phpoaipmh\Endpoint` now return request objects.
 Call the `run()` method on these to execute the request; e.g.
   `$endpoint->identify()` becomes `$endpoint->identify()->run()`.